If you find that you are having a difficult time in a class, here are several recommendations you can do to get help:

 Summer Bridges Program

-If you were in this 9th grade transition program, check in with one of the Summer Bridge Teachers or the Freshman Counselor for academic follow-up or support.
+If you were in this 9th grade transition program, check in with one of the Summer Bridge Teachers or your counselor for academic follow-up or support.

 Other academic tools